 - All equines (horses, ponies, donkeys, etc.) have the same gestation period, which is 11 months.
 A pony will naturally carry a single foal until the time of birth.

-If you own or plan to acquire a pony any time soon, you will need in-depth knowledge on the different types.
-Ponies that hate running, that like to run and jump—ponies comes in different breeds with different qualities and temperaments.
+If you own or plan to acquire a pony any time soon, you will need in-depth knowledge of the different types.
+Ponies that hate running, that like to run and jump—ponies come in different breeds with different qualities and temperaments.
 The basic list below has ponies your kids will love.

 Ponies Kids Will Love